flimflam-austin/hugo-cms-test/content/quick_reads/20180611-18-06-11-amanda-southworth/index.md

 colorpaletteclassname: '--dark-blue'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # LIFESAVER

-      She’s 16, attempted suicide, and now she’s trying to save others – **with an app**.
+      She’s 16, attempted suicide, and now she’s trying to save others –**with an app**.

       Meet Amanda.
     _key: card-1-59a0fa94-f645-40cd-9b96-7ea7a066a256
   - order: 1
+    useCheckmark: false
     body: >-
       > ‘I can honestly say that technology has saved my life.
 When I found something greater than myself, I realized that I am not just a person with